PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 ### GPIO Done

-When you are done experimenting, you can tell the system to stop listening to the gpio pin:
+When you are done experimenting tell the system to stop listening to the gpio pin:

 ```shell
   sudo sh -c 'echo 132 > /sys/class/gpio/unexport'